The Compendium of Standards

 The Compendium of Standards lists the various economic and financial standards - by both subject area and issuing body - that are internationally accepted as important for sound, stable and well functioning financial systems.

-The international community attaches much importance to the adoption and implementation of these standards because of their beneficial effects on the stability of financial systems both at national level and globally.
+The attaches much importance to the adoption and implementation of these standards because of their beneficial effects on the stability of financial systems both at national level and globally.

 The Compendium includes both key standards which the FSB has designated as deserving of priority implementation depending on country circumstances, and other standards that are complementary in nature and cover particular functional areas.